 (1) The Wetlands Protection Act, MGL c.
 131, § 40, provides:

-no person shall remove, fill dredge, or alter any bank, beach, flat, marsh, meadow, or swamp bordering . . . on any . . . creek, river, stream, pond, or lake, or any land under said waters . . . without filing written notice of his intention to so remove, fill, dredge, or alter, including such plans as may be necessary to describe such proposed activity and its effect upon the environment, at least 60 days prior to any such removing, filling, dredging, or altering.
+no person shall remove, fill, dredge, or alter any bank, beach, flat, marsh, meadow, or swamp bordering . . . on any . . . creek, river, stream, pond, or lake, or any land under said waters . . . without filing written notice of his intention to so remove, fill, dredge, or alter, including such plans as may be necessary to describe such proposed activity and its effect upon the environment, at least 60 days prior to any such removing, filling, dredging, or altering.
 Said notice shall be sent by certified mail to the Conservation Commission.
 No such notice shall be sent before all permits, variances, and approval required by local bylaw, with respect to the proposed activity have been obtained.

-(2) The Board will condition its approval of the plan upon issuance of an "order of conditions" by the Conservation Commission if such an order is required.
+(2) The Board will condition its approval of the plan upon issuance of an order of conditions by the Conservation Commission if such an order is required.
 Applicants are reminded that the Conservation Commission will not conduct site visits when the land is obscured by snow.

 E. Uses within the setback areas.
 The setback areas of a site are those provided by Table 7.2 of the Zoning Bylaw.
 Uses within those areas are regulated as follows: